 This course is Part A of a multi-term sequence.
 Part B must also be completed to meet the requirements of the sequence.

-Students will undertake two professional pharmacy-based projects, incorporating self-directed learning, with assistance from their course coordinator/supervisor.
-Projects will address professional pharmacy questions that can be studied during work-integrated learning/clinical placements during year 4.
-Students will use evidence-based techniques and published literature to study the question and prepare a report that discusses the issues being examined.
+Students will undertake group pharmacy projects with assistance from their course coordinator/supervisor incorporating self-directed learning.
+Projects will address professional pharmacy question (professional and/or clinical).
+Students will use evidence-based techniques and published literature to study the question(s) and prepare a written report and oral presentation which discuss the issues being examined.

 3. Demonstrate the application of research skills and knowledge.

 4. Collect, analyse and interpret data as required to investigate the question/issue.

 5. Demonstrate advanced oral and written communication skills including the presentation of a written literature review and an oral presentation of methods.